 On the inside

 To understand how stress affects us, we should first note that “stress” is not inherently a bad thing.
 It merely nudges (or shoves!) us out of balance, forcing us to re-establish a comfortable state.
 Just as we strive for work-life balance to feel at ease, our bodies are constantly seeking a similar balance in order to function optimally.

 How does stress work?
 When you’re under stress (whether from a tight deadline or a deer running in front of your car), your body responds as though your life were at risk.
 It focuses its energy on the processes it deems most essential at the moment.
-For example, your brain triggers the release of stress hormones such as cortisol, that cause your heart to pound, and increase blood pressure to supply your muscles with the oxygen needed to “fight or flee” from your perceived threat.
+For example, your brain triggers the release of stress hormones such as cortisol and adrenaline, that cause your heart to pound, and increase blood pressure to supply your muscles with the oxygen needed to “fight or flee” from your perceived threat.
 In addition, various tissues including muscle and bone break down into glucose to provide a burst of energy.
 Less immediate processes (such as digestion, reproduction, and immune function) are put on the back burner.
 Again, stress is not always a bad thing, and short term stress can help us cope with real dangers, emergencies, work deadlines, etc. However, chronic stress can lead to hormone imbalance, muscle loss, weight gain and deficiencies in nutrients including vitamins C, E, and a number of B vitamins, as well as minerals such as calcium, magnesium and zinc.

 On the outside